julelang/jule/README.md

 The C++ header file is written entirely using the Jule API.
 The `Int`, and `Slice` types are part of the API.
 The `Int` data type is equally sensitive to the system architecture as in Jule.
-The Jule source code declares to use `sum.hpp` first, and binds the C++ function into Jule accordingly.
+The Jule source code declares to use `sum.hpp` first and binds the C++ function into Jule accordingly.
 Then, a call is made from Jule and the result of the function is written to the command line.

 <h2 id="future-changes">Future Changes</h2>
-JuleC is in early development and currently it can only be built from source.
+JuleC is in early development and currently, it can only be built from source.
 However, despite being in the early development stage, many algorithms (<a href="https://github.com/julelang/jule/tree/master/std">see the standard library</a>) can be successfully implemented.
 However, Jule's compiler is bootstrapped.
 The reference compiler, JuleC, is developed with Pure Jule.
-JuleC has or is very close to have many of the things Jule was intended to incorporate, such as memory safety, no undefined behavior, structures with methods and generics.
+JuleC has or is very close to having many of the things Jule was intended to incorporate, such as memory safety, no undefined behavior, and structures with methods and generics.
 <br><br>
 The syntax and language design of the Jule programming language has emerged and is not expected to undergo major changes.
-Many parts of JuleC, are included in the standard library such as lexer, parser and semantic analyzer.
+Many parts of JuleC, are included in the standard library such as a lexer, parser, and semantic analyzer.
 This will also allow developers to quickly develop tools for the language by leveraging Jule's standard library.
 <br><br>
 There is an idea to include a package manager in JuleC as well, although it doesn't have one yet.
-Jule's modern understanding of language and convenience suggests that there should be a package manager that comes with the compiler.
+Jule's modern understanding of language and convenience suggest that there should be a package manager that comes with the compiler.
 This package manager will provide management of non-standard library packages developed and published by the community.
 Jule's standard library only gets updates with compiler releases.
 <br><br>